thirdcake/learn-grav-ja/src/pages/06.forms/01.blueprints/01.fields-available/index.md

       label: textarea
 ```

+> [!Note]
-!Fieldsets have to be saved in the frontmatter too, with `header.`, in order for their sub-field states to be correctly remembered!
+> Fieldsets have to be saved in the frontmatter too, with `header.`, in order for their sub-field states to be correctly remembered!

+> [!Info]
-!! **Known issue :** if fields in a fieldset use a `toggleable:`, their state won't be memorized if the fieldset named isn't prefixed with `header.`.
+> **Known issue :** if fields in a fieldset use a `toggleable:`, their state won't be memorized if the fieldset named isn't prefixed with `header.`.
 Here's an example of a valid structure with a modification of the *pagination* option :

 ```yaml
 header.fieldset: